 What if every time you went to sleep, tiny elves ran around your brain, organizing the clutter, putting names, faces, relationships, and conversations in the right places, and polishing up the facts you learned during the day?
 And what if, after these elves were done, you woke up much more likely to retain all the information you’d accumulated during your waking hours?

 It’s been widely accepted that dreaming plays an important role in helping us understand our world, but it’s becoming increasingly evident that it actually helps shape and retain what we’re learning as well.
-In a study in the Sleep Disorders Unit at Pitié-Salpêtrière Hospital in Paris, researchers taught a series of dance moves to patients with conditions like sleepwalking.
+In a study published in PLOS One at the Sleep Disorders Unit at Pitié-Salpêtrière Hospital in Paris, researchers taught a series of dance moves to patients with conditions like sleepwalking.
 They then videotaped the subjects and found, to their amazement, that the subjects performed the dance moves while asleep.
 “It was,” wrote lead author Delphine Oudiette, “the first direct and unambiguous demonstration of overt behavioral replay of a recently learned skill during human sleep.”

 In fact, dreaming about something you’ve just learned is a sign that the knowledge has been processed by the supercomputer that is your brain.
 In a study published in Current Biology, researchers at Harvard Medical School found that college students who dreamed about a computer-maze task they’d learned indeed showed a tenfold improvement in their ability to navigate the maze compared to participants who didn’t dream about the task.